Advantages of Silicon Carbide Powder

 ① Mechanical Properties

 SiC powder is hard and sharp, making it effective when processing hard and brittle materials.
-The sharp edges chip and remove material efficiently, but they wear fast.
-Alumina powder is a little softer, but it tends to maintain its cutting edges longer because of its toughness, and it usually produces smoother cutting action on more difficult metals.
+Alumina powder is a little softer, but it tends to maintain its cutting edges longer because of its toughness.

 SiC is brittle.
 It will break under heavy pressure.
-This results in self-sharpening characteristics, but will adversely affect tool life.
 Alumina is tough enough to withstand the pressures when grinding high-strength alloys.

 ② Thermal Properties